VIDEO COURSE

 10. Increase the action

 A chase.
 A fight scene.
 A race against time.
 Few things increase the pace of a story like a sense of urgency and danger!
 Even if you are writing a story with a lower pace, exciting plot points are necessary to keep your readers hooked.
-So, whether it comes from a battle of wits or a fist fight, make sure you include some action.
+So, whether it comes from a battle of wits or otherwise, make sure you include some action.
 (And don't forget to use some excellent verbs to make it pop.)

 Here is an example from Miss Peregrine’s Home for Peculiar Children.